Inner Lens

 Within an Inner Lens experience you may encounter:

-• A supportive and professionally held environment for shared reflection
+• a supportive and professionally held environment.

 Participation is always invitational, allowing each person to engage at their own pace and in ways that feel comfortable and meaningful.